SGA Constitution

 C. Have the power to use a two-thirds majority vote to override any veto initiated by the President.

-ARTICLE VIII – AMENDMENT PROCESS
+ARTICLE X – AMENDMENT PROCESS

 Section 1.
 The Constitution, in order to be amended, must undergo the process of formal change.